 Also, when Vaarsuvius accepts a Deal with the Devil, the devils (more accurately "fiends") in question state that there might some alignment-related feedback (in other words, making the character more evil than otherwise would be normal).
 It turns out that the fiends lied, that the effects of soul-splice on the characters alignment are little more than cheerleaders in terms of alignment-change, and that all of the actions taken were all naturally thought of and committed by the character.
 They aptly describe it as giving someone a drink and telling them it's alcoholic when it really isn't, and the person behaves drunk because they think it's alcoholic, but they weren't drunk at all in the first place.

 Just to drive the point further, before they even take the deal, the Fiends point out there's a way for V to save their family without owing them a single thing.
-The only catch is that it involves other people (some of whom V has just had a massive falling out with) doing all the actual work, and they wouldn't even be able to claim credit for the idea.
-But hey, "We won't tell anyone there was another way to save you children if you don't."
+The only catch is that it involves other people (some of whom Vaarsuvius has just had a massive falling out with) doing all the actual work, and wouldn't even be able to claim credit for the idea.
+But hey, "We won't tell anyone there was another way to save your children if you don't."

 I'm a Marvel...
 And I'm a DC has Superman go through this in "After Hours".
 Either he can do nothing to stop Lex, resulting in a world with no major competing comics, or he can stay trapped in a pocket dimension forever.
 Anybody remotely familiar with Superman knows what he picks.
 Thankfully, his choice's results...